-Former New Zealand Olympic cyclist Olivia Podmore dies aged 24
+Former New Zealand Olympic cyclist Olivia Podmore dies aged 24 | CNN

 “Police are making enquiries in relation to the death on behalf of the Coroner.
 The Coroner will release their findings in due course.”

-Podmore's brother, Mitchell, posted on social media: "Rest in peace to my gorgeous sister and loved daughter of Phil Podmore.
-You will be in our hearts forever.''
+Podmore’s brother, Mitchell, posted on social media: “Rest in peace to my gorgeous sister and loved daughter of Phil Podmore.
+You will be in our hearts forever.”

 Cycling New Zealand called Podmore a “much loved and respected rider in our Cycling New Zealand Squad.”